Awalz/SwiftySignature/README.md

 ### Getting Started:

+If you have installed via Cocoapods, you will need to import the module into your Swift file:

+     import SwiftySignature

-Simple create a new SignatureView either through interface builder, or through code:
+Create a SignatureView either through interface builder, or through code:

     let signatureView = SignatureView(frame: frame)
     self.view.addSubview(signatureView)